Death & Dying Ministry

 Beyond the logistics and practical aspects of dying, being prepared for death has to do with accepting our life and feeling it as complete and fulfilled as possible.
 That means doing the inner and outer work of taking care of unfinished business, healing relationships, pursuing dreams, and releasing fear.
 As with any major transition in life, death unfolds within us through larger and unpredictable forces, so it is probably not possible for most of us to be totally prepared for death.
 But many people are almost totally unprepared.
 They wait too long, only beginning when death is imminent, during the last few months, weeks, days, or even moments, hoping for a miraculous healing, but by then it is usually too late.
 Preparing for death is an act of wisdom, courage, and self-kindness.
 And it takes time.

-The One Year to Live program, developed by death and dying teacher Stephen Levine, shares many of the goals of the Death Café conversations, but goes deeper and is more individualized.
-In this work, the person commits, sooner rather than later, to live for one year as if it is the last year of his or her life.
+The One Year to Live program, developed by death and dying teacher Stephen Levine, one commits, sooner rather than later, to live for one year as if it is the last year of his or her life.
 Levine describes it as “A year to live as consciously as possible, a year to finish business, to catch up with our lives, to investigate and deal with our fear of death, to cultivate our true heart and find our essential wisdom and joy.”
 Mindfully, and in our hearts and bodies, it is “a year to be fully alive… each moment, hour, day, as if it were all that was left.”
 Rev. Gary supports and facilitates people in this challenging endeavor, both one-on-one and in groups.

 One Year to Live starts with getting our priorities straight – we ask ourselves what would we do if we had just one year to live, deciding which items are most important, setting a schedule to accomplish them, and making a commitment to ourselves and at least one other person to do them.